Hollywood, Florida: In popular culture

 The television game show Hollywood Squares taped a week of shows at the historic Diplomat Hotel in 1987 and featured aerial footage shot over Hollywood, Florida.

 Episode 15 of season six of the HBO crime drama The Sopranos featured scenes shot in the vicinity of the Hollywood Beach Marriott along Carolina Street.

-The Art and Culture Center of Hollywood is the exterior of the police substation in the now-cancelled TV show The Glades.
+The Art and Culture Center of Hollywood is the exterior of the police substation in the TV show The Glades.

-The comedy series Big Time in Hollywood, FL is set in Hollywood, Florida.
+The comedy series Big Time in Hollywood, FL is set in Hollywood.